Abelone Møgster

 Abelone Karia Larsdatter Møgster (29 October 1883 – 25 November 1975) was a Norwegian businesswoman and war resister arrested by German Nazi occupiers during World War II.
 She survived three years in Nazi camps.
-She lived on the island of Møkster in the Austevoll municipality.
+She lived on the island of Møkster in the Austevoll Municipality.

 Biography

-Abelone Møgster was born in Austevoll, Hordaland, Norway, and started a general store in a boathouse in Vestrevågen on the island of Møkster in Austevoll in 1910.
+Abelone Møgster was born in Austevoll, Søndre Bergenhus, Norway, and started a general store in a boathouse in Vestrevågen on the island of Møkster in Austevoll in 1910.
 In the 1920s, she borrowed money to build a road to Naustvågen further south on the island to build a new store there, where she believed the harbor conditions were much better.
 After the road was built, she built a quay and a new general store in Naustvågen.
 This was ready in the latter part of the 1920s, probably in 1927.
 From this general store, she traded with "food and drink," as she herself called it.
 There, she also ran a fishing reception and regular boat expeditions for fishermen and the island's population.
 She remained unmarried.